-It seems we’re well past the tipping point for electric cars now, 25 years after GM’s groundbreaking but short-lived EV1 electric car went on sale.
-Automakers have now committed to huge investments in expanding their EV offerings, suppliers are stepping up with new innovations, and consumers are interested like never before.
+It seems we’re well past the tipping point for electric cars now, 25 years after GM’s groundbreaking but short-lived EV1 electric car made its way to the highway.
+Back then, after daily life with an EV1 during a year-long test and then watching it sadly leave on a flatbed for parts unknown, I knew well the future potential that modern electric vehicles would hold.
+In the decades since then, automakers have committed to huge investments in expanding their electric vehicle offerings, suppliers have stepped up with new innovations, and consumers are now interested like never before.
 Plus, of course, some serious government regulation and incentives are driving the electric car field ahead in ways that only government can.

-1) IT’S ALL ABOUT BATTERIES: Back in the 1990s when there was great excitement at the prospect of electric cars, there were also big questions.
+Back in the 1990s when there was great excitement at the prospect of electric cars, there were also big questions.
 There was no battery front-runner, though there were many technologies and chemistries at play including advanced lead-acid, nickel cadmium, nickel-metal-hydride, sodium-sulfur, sodium-bromine, zinc-air, lithium-ion, and more.
 Still, choices had to be made so EV programs could move forward.
-Ultimately, advanced lead-acid won out for small vehicle programs and the first generation of GM EV1s, followed by better and more energy-dense batteries like nickel-metal-hydride and lithium-ion.
+Ultimately, advanced lead-acid won out for small vehicle programs and the first generation of GM EV1s, followed by better and more energy-dense electric car batteries like nickel-metal-hydride and lithium-ion.

-Today, nickel-metal-hydride and lithium-ion are the batteries primarily used for hybrid, plug-in hybrid, and battery electric vehicles.
+Today, nickel-metal-hydride and lithium-ion batteries are primarily used for hybrid, plug-in hybrid, and battery electric vehicles.
 Lithium-ion, or one of its cousins like lithium-polymer, is used for electric vehicles due to its greater energy density and thus longer driving range.
 However, lithium batteries are costly and additional challenges remain.

 Of great concern are instances of thermal runaway issues and a limited number of spontaneous vehicle fires caused by lithium-ion batteries.
-Some Teslas have suffered from such battery fires, and GM can certainly attest to this unexpected challenge since it’s now involved in a recall of all Chevy Bolt EVs made due to potential fire issues, to the tune of an expected $1.8 billion.
+Some Teslas have suffered from such battery fires, and GM can certainly attest to this unexpected challenge since it has been involved in a recall of all Chevy Bolt EVs made due to potential fire issues, to the tune of about $1.8 billion.
 Hyundai went through its own recall with the Kona EV for similar issues with its batteries.

 Battery technology continues to improve and costs have gravitated downward in recent years, making the cost of building electric vehicles more reasonable, though still considerably higher than building internal combustion vehicles.
 Yes, there are substantial cost savings realized by owning and driving an electric vehicle.
-But to truly be a success, at some point they must be affordable enough for everyone to buy, and battery safety issues must be fully resolved.
+But to truly be a success, at some point there must be truly affordable electric vehicles for everyone to buy, and battery safety issues must be fully resolved.

-2) WHERE TO CHARGE?
-The ideal location to charge an electric vehicle is at home with a 220-volt Level 2 wall charger.
+The ideal location for electric vehicle charging is at home with a 220-volt Level 2 wall charger.
 All mainstream electric vehicles support this type of charging, plus significantly slower charging with a portable ‘convenience’ charger plugged in a standard 110-volt household outlet.

 Charging up with a 220-volt wall charger is convenient and efficient, with a full charge typically coming in about 2 to 10 hours, depending on the vehicle being charged and the battery’s energy level when you plug in.
 Simply, if your battery shows 40 miles of range left, it will take considerably longer to fully charge than if 140 miles of range is shown.
 For convenience, electric vehicle owners typically plug in at home during the evening so there’s a fully-charged EV waiting for them in the morning.